Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Superman has posters of Jayesh
+The city of Atlantis was a thriving one until the day its leader insulted Jayesh.

-Updated on: [23/3/2025]
+Updated on: [24/3/2025]
 <!-- #jokeEnd -->